-Trainers must understand that the learners who are attending the module have taken time from their usual daily activities which sustains their livelihood.
-Most will also be very nervous and unclear regarding what the module is all about.
+Trainers must understand that the learners are attending the module after taking out their time from their daily activities which sustain their lively hoods.
+Most will also be very nervous and unclear on what the module is all about.
 Hence the trainer must ensure that the learners are comfortable and not too nervous.
 It is important to make them feel at ease so that they can focus on the module and absorb as much knowledge as possible.

-Tell them that this is an informative module and there will be no tests or marks in this.
-You must inform them that this module is being run so that they can take the information to help themselves to transition to renewable energy.
-Even if they do not use it, they can always use the knowledge to help others.
+Tell them that this is an informative module and there will be no tests of marks in this.
+You must inform them that this module is being run so that they can take the information and help themselves to transition to renewable energy.
+In case they may not use it, they can always use the knowledge to help others.
 In any way this module will better equip them to help grow their communities.
 Tell them to be at ease and focus on enjoying the day and asking as many questions as they want.
 Also tell them to not worry too much about complicated things as you will guide them through this.